 Zero-Based Budgeting 2.0

-Huron has successfully led ZBB efforts for a number of its clients, large andsmall, healthy and distressed.
-We have found that a combination of two factors are key to making ZBB manageable and effective; realistically defining the scope of the effort, and maximizing the use of technology to simplify and facilitate the process.
-Our approach and some of our key learnings are discussed below.
+Huron has successfully led ZBB efforts for a number of its clients, large and small, healthy and distressed.
+We find that a combination of two factors are key to making ZBB manageable and effective: realistically defining the scope of the effort, and maximizing the use of technology to simplify and facilitate the process.

 Why the Recent Interest in ZBB?

-Say the words “zero-based budgeting” in a roomful of experienced senior executives, and you may get wary, skeptical, or even pained looks from the assembled group.
-The operational, planning, and budgeting tool has been around for more than 45 years, and it has gained something of a tarnished reputation during that time.
+Say the words “zero-based budgeting” in a room of experienced senior executives, and you may get wary, skeptical or even pained looks from the assembled group.
+The operational, planning and budgeting tool has been around for more than 45 years, and it has gained something of a tarnished reputation during that time.